UST Retirement Plan

 The University provides the St. Thomas Voluntary Retirement Arrangement, a defined contribution plan, to give eligible employees the option to make voluntary contributions to a retirement account.
 You can make contributions on both a pre- and after-tax basis.
 Pre-tax contributions enable you to reduce the amount of your salary that is taxable under federal and state laws and defer paying taxes on the money you contribute as well as on your gains, dividends, and interest.
 After-tax contributions, also called the Roth option, allow you to contribute after-tax dollars and then withdraw tax-free dollars from your account when you retire.
 Consult with your tax or financial advisor to determine which option is right for you.

 You can begin to participate in the voluntary arrangement at any time and contribute up to the Internal Revenue Code limits allowed each year.
 Contributions can be invested among two retirement vendors: TIAA-CREF and Fidelity Investments.

 Phased Retirement Option for Faculty

 The University offers a phased retirement option for faculty, enabling participating individuals to plan effectively and transition into retirement by reducing workload and salary while retaining benefits and faculty rights and privileges during the transition.
 The phased retirement period is three calendar years (beginning August 1 and ending the third consecutive July 31), but can be for a shorter amount of time with the Provost’s approval.

-During phased retirement the faculty member must maintain a workload equivalent to half-time (0.50 FTE) each year, with at least 50% of a full-time teaching load and related student advising.
-The remaining allocation of part-time workload to teaching, research and service will be negotiated with the applicable Dean.
+During phased retirement, the faculty member must maintain a workload equivalent to half-time (0.50 FTE) each year, with at least 50% of a full-time teaching load and related student advising.
+The remaining allocation of part-time workload to teaching, professional engagement and service will be negotiated with the applicable Dean.